prometheus-operator/runbooks/content/runbooks/prometheus-operator/PrometheusOperatorRejectedResources.md

 ## Meaning

-Resources rejected by Prometheus operator.
+Custom Resources managed by Prometheus Operator were rejected and not propagated to operands (prometheus, alertmanager).

 ## Impact